 Use social media to promote your products or services, “It’s Free”.
 You don’t have to quit your day job, many entrepreneurs started out part-time working just a few hours a week, and eventually turned it into a full-time gig.
 Rome wasn’t built in a day.

 Market Your Business for Free

-I think the biggest misconceptions people have when starting a business is, they think they need a lot of money for marketing.
-That might have been the case 10 years ago but in today’s world, we have so many ways to promote our business for FREE and its right at our fingertips.
+I think the biggest misconception people have when starting a business is, they think they need a lot of money for marketing.
+That might have been the case 10 years ago but in today’s world, we have so many ways to promote our business for FREE, and its right at our fingertips.

 It’s called social media.
 Think about it.
 Facebook, Instagram, Pinterest, Twitter, and YouTube are all platforms you can use to find your ideal customer and sell your products and services.

 Getting the word out is key if you want to make money selling your products.
 If you’re relying on local businesses, your business is going to struggle, and you are limiting your true potential and growth of your business.